-The Panel may set conditions before renewal of accreditation is granted to a Provider.
+The Education and Training (Standard Setting) Sub-Committee may set conditions before renewal of accreditation is awarded to a Provider.
 These will be set out in writing, together with a timescale and deadline for the conditions to be fulfilled by the Provider.